Master of Arts in Business Economics (MABE)

 Students are permitted to enroll in up to three MBA courses as electives within the program.
 The interdisciplinary nature of the program is facilitated by the Departments of Business Administration and Economics being located within the same faculty.
 This administrative arrangement encourages and fosters interdisciplinary teaching and research and greatly enhances the readiness of our students for careers as professional economists.

 Our graduates have earned employment in a wide variety of private and public sector enterprises, including financial institutions, consulting firms, investment firms and government departments.

 In order to be admitted to the master's program, a student must meet the general admission requirements of the university.
-Applicants are expected to have an equivalent to an honours degree in economics.
-They are expected to have completed at least one one-term undergraduate course in each of calculus, econometrics (focussing on regression analysis), as well as two one-term courses in each of intermediate microeconomic theory and intermediate macroeconomic theory.
+Applicants are expected to have an equivalent to an honours degree in economics with a minimum of second class honours or B standing.
+They are expected to have completed at least one one-term undergraduate course in each of calculus and econometrics (focussing on regression analysis), as well as two one-term courses in each of intermediate microeconomic theory and intermediate macroeconomic theory.
 Applicants with inadequate preparation in any of these areas will normally be required to complete additional undergraduate courses before they are admitted to the master's program.